From Moonlight to Velvet, 5 Winter Manicure Trends On The Rise

 Moonlight nails

 We're slowly seeing an uptick in this trend of a 'moonlight' manicure.
 In essence, the style is a white nail with a reflective pearlescent finish.
-Here, Hannah Harris, the founder of Brown Girl Hands, shows the trend, wearing a press-on manicure, Glamnetic Reusable Press-On Nails in Moonlight.
+Here, Hannah Harris, the founder of Brown Girl Hands, shows the trend, wearing a press-on manicure.
 You could also try this trend at the salon, using a white pearlescent gel or dip powder.
 At home, you could use a white polish with a shimmer top coat.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.